 - BA in Dance Studies with K-12 Lic U437

 About the Major

-- The Bachelor of Fine Arts in Dance and Choreography provides experiences in dance as an art form with emphasis on creative and performance activities.
+- The Bachelor of Fine Arts in Dance Performance and Choreography provides experience in dance as an art form with emphasis on creative and performance activities.
 Coursework in contemporary dance, ballet, choreography, and performance are central in the curriculum, providing a basis for graduate study and for careers related to dance.

 - The Bachelor of Arts in Dance Studies provides students with a liberal arts-focused education in dance, allowing for flexibility in creating an educational experience tailored to individual strengths and the pursuit of multiple majors.